 One Night With Mantas, Big Island Hawaii

-Our experience with the snorkeling with mantas on the Big Island was a little different from the stories already on this page and I think even more encouraging for the novice or never snorkeler.
+Our experience snorkeling at night with mantas on the Big Island was a little different from the other posts on this page and I think even more encouraging for the novice or never snorkeler.

 Even by the crew’s opinion, we had an extraordinary outing with 5-8 mantas swimming within inches of us for at least 30 minutes – it would have been longer if they had kept the lights on.